mediabounds/streamdeck-jira/README.md

 For example, add an action showing the number of Jira issues matching a JQL query (i.e. the number of new issues or issues waiting for your feedback).
 Or, add an action showing the number of inline Confluence tasks assigned to you.
+Or, add an action showing the number of open alerts in JSM.

 ## Features
 * Allows for multiple actions to be defined with different JQL queries
 * Search Confluence to find content matching a CQL query
 * Display the number of inline tasks assigned to you in Confluence
+* Shows the number of alerts in JSM Operations (Jira Cloud only)
 * Button icon shows the count of items matching the query
 * Many customization options for how the badge is displayed
 * Allows for custom icons to be set